shakeel-faiz/FF/10Oct-09/06-shader-godot.md

 Godot is an open-source, cross-platform game engine that allows developers to create 2D and 3D games and interactive applications.
 It is known for its user-friendliness, versatility, and robust set of features.
 Here are some key aspects and features of the Godot game engine:

-1.  **Open Source:** Godot is released under the MIT license, which means it's free to use and open source.
+1.  **Open Source:** Godot is released under the MIT license, which means it is free to use and open source.
 Developers can access and modify the source code, making it highly customizable.

 2.  **Cross-Platform:** Godot supports a wide range of platforms, including Windows, macOS, Linux, Android, iOS, HTML5, and more.
 You can develop your game on one platform and export it to multiple others.